Figure 1 shows a screenshot of the PowerPoint 2010 interface, each part of the interface is explained later in this page.

 7. View Buttons

-Essentially there are three view buttons displayed right beneath on the status bar with zoom-in and zoom-out.
+Essentially there are three view buttons on the status bar displayed towards the left of the zoom-in and zoom-out options:

 - Normal View - Clicking this enables Normal view, Shift-clicking this gets you to Slide Master view.

 - Slide Sorter View - Clicking this displays zoomable thumbnails of every slide in the open presentation.
 Shift-clicking this button gets you to Handout Master view.

 - Slide Show from current slide - Show the presentation as a full screen slideshow from the current selected slide.
 Shift-clicking brings up the Set Up Show dialog box.
 Learn more about PowerPoint views here.